 Just a decade ago, people could receive the death sentence for cannabis in Thailand.
 Now, officials in the Southeast Asian country are exploring psilocybin reform after the creation of government schemes for cannabis industries.
 Despite Thailand’s historically strict drug laws, since the 1980s, all manner of magic mushroom-laced foods and drinks were available in certain eateries on the mainland and some islands—even while it remains illegal.
 It is similar in Laos, Cambodia, and Burma.

-The Caribbean island chain is probably the place in the world where magic mushrooms are most legal.
-In October 2020, the government fully legalized the production and transport of all psychedelics, as well as treatment and research.
-The Medicinal Wellness Feasibility Study is expected to go on for up to 30 months and will include “cultivation, research, processing, and prescription of psychedelic plant-based compounds including psilocybin, ibogaine, peyote, ketamine, dimethyltryptamine, ayahuasca and sassafras.”
-Then, it seems there will be further changes to allow the nascent activities to continue.
+In October 2020, the Caribbean Island chain fully legalized the production and transport of all psychedelics, as well as treatment and research.
+The Medicinal Wellness Feasibility Study is expected to go on for up to 30 months and will include “cultivation, research, processing, and prescription of psychedelic plant-based compounds including psilocybin, ibogaine, peyote, ketamine, dimethyltryptamine, ayahuasca, and sassafras.”

 Jamaica is already home to many psychedelic retreats, and the Beckley Foundation offers psilocybin retreats on the Caribbean island.
 The University of West Indies has partnered with Field Trip Health on a psilocybin research and cultivation facility there.
 Cultivation is also underway on a significant commercial scale.
 In Jamaica, psilocybin was never referenced in anti-drug laws due to it never being popular.
 However, ministers have sought to style the country as a psychedelic wellness destination.